LinuxLearnorg/farsifont/README.md

 # farsifont
-you can easily install farsi font in your linux Install some Persian fonts (XB Series) and Tahoma on Linux
+you can easily install farsi font in your linux Install some Persian fonts (XB Series) and Tahoma on Linux you just need to install wget or any downloder you can use "axel" instead of default "wget", just install axel first and call this with axel parameter.

-just with chmod give it executive permision and run it when u see this page
+just with chmod command give it executive permission and run it when u see this page

 * All fonts are going to be install in '.fonts' directory in your home.